HomeArticlesComparisonNPS vs PPF

 NPS CalculatorPPF CalculatorIncome Tax Calculator

 Both the National Pension System and Public Provident Fund are government-backed instruments that qualify for tax deductions, but they work very differently.
-NPS is a market-linked pension scheme designed specifically for retirement; PPF is a fixed-return, long-term savings scheme.
-Understanding the differences determines how much of each you should hold — and whether you need both.
+NPS is a market-linked pension scheme built specifically for retirement.
+PPF is a fixed-return, long-term savings scheme.
+The difference determines how much of each you should hold, and whether you need both at all.

 At a Glance: NPS vs PPF